Corniel/AIGames.BlockBattle.Kubisme/README.md

 Version 34
 ----------
-Detaction for unreachble lines (mainly garbage) and the reachables.
+Detection for unreachable lines (mainly garbage) and the reachables.

 Version 33
 ----------
 Bugfix for paths of I,S, and Z blocks.
-Tweaked detetion for T-Spin.
+Tweaked detection for T-Spin.

 Version 32
 ----------